ERCO Picture Lamps

 Designer: To be appraised.

 Manufacturer: ERCO GmbH, Lüdenscheid, Germany.

-Other versions: Also made with two lamps on the same base, as you can see below.
-With or without built-in switch.
-The logo of ERCO is pressed in the rotary knob, as you can see below.
+Other versions: These ERCO picture lamps exists with two lamps on the same base, as you can see.
+With or without built-in switch or pull cord switch.
+The logo of ERCO is pressed in the rotary knob.
 Produced to highlight paintings or art.
 They can easily be attached to the frame of a painting without damaging it.
 Also used as a bedside reading lamp.